Politics of Spain: The nationality debate

+Education

+Under the majority governments of the PP in 2000-2004 and 2011–2015, discussions on territorial reform were replaced with 'a renewed form of Spanish nationalism' and 'a centralizing agenda realigning the party's territorial policy with its traditional centralist and nationalist ideology'.

+Amongst the Basic Laws passed in this period, which increased central government control over the regions, was the highly controversial 2013 Spanish Educational Law (Organic Law for the Improvement of Educational Quality).
+This law set certain minimum requirements for the language of instruction used and the curriculum content.
+It was seen as encroaching upon devolved powers.
+This issue remained controversial and in 2022 was subject to a number of court cases.

+Fiscal asymmetry

+The model of devolution is often termed asymmetric to express the fact that not all regions have the same powers.
+This is on the whole seen as advantageous; able to respond to diversity.
+However one aspect of this asymmetry is a cause of friction (eg in Catalonia), namely that the Basque Country and Navarra can raise their own taxes and negotiate a transfer to Madrid to pay for common services and hence, unlike the other regions, do not contribute to fiscal equalisation across Spain.

+The Statute of Autonomy of Catalonia of 2006 gave a similar power to Catalonia.
+However in 2010 the Constitutional Court disallowed the provisions and made it clear that to make the fiscal model in Catalonia like that of Navarra and the Basque Country would require an amendment to the constitution.

+In 2024 negotiations began for legislative changes to allow for Catalonia to manage individuals tax returns.

 Terrorism

 The Government of Spain has been involved in a long-running campaign against Basque Fatherland and Liberty (ETA), an armed secessionist organization founded in 1959 in opposition to Franco and dedicated to promoting Basque independence through violent means, though originally violence was not a part of their method.
 They consider themselves a guerrilla organization but are considered internationally as a terrorist organisation.
 Although the government of the Basque Country does not condone any kind of violence, their different approaches to the separatist movement are a source of tension between the Central and Basque governments.

 Initially ETA targeted primarily Spanish security forces, military personnel and Spanish Government officials.
 As the security forces and prominent politicians improved their own security, ETA increasingly focused its attacks on the tourist seasons (scaring tourists was seen as a way of putting pressure on the government, given the sector's importance to the economy) and local government officials in the Basque Country.
 The group carried out numerous bombings against Spanish Government facilities and economic targets, including a car bomb assassination attempt on then-opposition leader Aznar in 1995, in which his armored car was destroyed but he was unhurt.
 The Spanish Government attributes over 800 deaths to ETA during its campaign of terrorism.